Text-guided Fine-Grained Video Anomaly Understanding: Proposed Method

-The overall architecture of \TVAD is illustrated in Fig.~\ref{fig:framework}.
-The entire system is built upon a frozen LVLM backbone, including a Vision Encoder ($E_{v}$), a Text Encoder ($E_{t}$), and a Large Language Model Decoder ($D_{l}$), all of which are pretrained and frozen components.
-On top, \TVAD introduces two trainable modules: \begin{itemize} \item \textbf{Anomaly Heatmap Decoder (\AHD).} Takes the multiscale visual features and sentence-level textual embedding as inputs to generate frame-wise anomaly heatmaps; \item \textbf{Region-aware Anomaly Encoder (\RAE).} Transforms the anomaly heatmaps into a set of learnable text prompts, which are then fused with the backbone inputs to enhance the model’s reasoning capability for anomaly detection. \end{itemize}
+As shown in Figure~\ref{fig:framework}, T-VAU consists of a frozen LVLM backbone, including a Vision Encoder $E_v$, a Text Encoder $E_t$, and a Large Language Model Decoder $D_l$, together with two lightweight trainable modules: the AHD and the RAE.
+The \AHD aligns multiscale visual features with sentence-level text embeddings to produce frame-wise anomaly heatmaps.
+The \RAE further converts these heatmaps into structured prompt embeddings, which are fused with visual and dialogue context to enhance anomaly-aware reasoning.
+In this way, T-VAU couples explicit anomaly localization with language-guided reasoning in a unified framework.